 We both live, manage, and share every aspect of life and work here on the vineyard property.
-We are the vineyard and property managers, the project planners and coordinators, the winemakers, and the marketing and social media directors.
-We have one faithful employee, Keelan Smith, who volunteered for multiple years before becoming an official and integral part of our team.
-We have also contracted small crews and asked for volunteers for brief help during pruning, suckering, and harvest.
-Otherwise, every single aspect of this project is crafted by the two of us.
+We are the vineyard and property managers, the project planners and coordinators, the winemakers, the marketing and social media directors, the delivery drivers, the phone-answerers, and the bookkeepers.
+We have employed invaluable part-time teammates, contracted small crews, and asked for volunteers for brief help during pruning, suckering, and harvest; otherwise, every single aspect of this project is crafted by the two of us.